NWP: “Cinderella to Princess – a story that never was” (Patrick Sapallo, 6th June 2016)

 19th August: Dick Jaeger currently lives in the Netherlands and South Africa but has spent many decades (much of his academic life) travelling in and doing research on the NWP, especially Kasempa District.
 See his webpage on Kasempa; a link to it will later be added here.
 Over the past few years, he and Patrick had agreed to disagree about economic development in the NWP; Dick felt Patrick’s assessment was too gloomy.
 Such scholarly disagreements are valuable to the academic community!
 Jaeger wrote: “[Patrick’s] visit to Zambezi and what he saw there was a disappointment.
 He had in mind his happy years in the past.
 About his view on the whole of NWP, [it may have been] too sombre and gloomy.
 At Solwezi and Kasempa (and Mwinilunga) a lot has changed, for the better and the worst.
 In those regions . . . more economic activities and more employment took place.
 [For example] many well built (kimberley) brick houses are visible along the main roads, many with solar panels on the roof.
 Maybe because of his illness, he was already in a sad mood or he expected too much.The mining boom brought a lot of change (and also upheaval) in those regions.
 For many years agricultural output from Kasempa and parts of Solwezi was good and it was called the “cornbelt” of the province.
 It is sad he was not able to accomplish his trip and investigations.”

-Recently I have been reminded (by Margaret O’Callaghan and others) that Charlie Rea passed from this world in a plane crash in March.
+In the year following, I was reminded (by Margaret O’Callaghan and others) that Charlie Rea passed from this world in a plane crash.
 Charles was a third generation Zambian; an engineer and pilot and keen contributor to the Mwinilunga community.
-(On 10th October 2015, Charles had sent me two links to websites for the Mwinilunga District.
+On 10th October 2015, Charles had sent me two links to websites for the Mwinilunga District.
 (By late 2021, neither seems active, but I am leaving them here.)
 I am also told that another lifelong expatriate, John Hudson, passed.
 He had a great interest in Kasempa District.
 I did not know him.